szukalski/docker/grafana-influxdb-vsphere/README.md

-# Grafana and Influxdb stack using docker-compose
+# Grafana and Influxdb stack setup for monitoring an ESXi/vCenter environment, using docker-compose

+A combination of my [grafana-influxdb](https://github.com/szukalski/docker/tree/master/grafana-influxdb) and [vsphere-influxdb-json](https://github.com/szukalski/docker/tree/master/vsphere-influxdb-json) docker setups.

 Provides a stack containing:
-* Influxdb exposed on port 8086, with http authentication enabled (an admin user must be created as a first step).
+* Influxdb exposed on port 8086 with http authentication enabled (an admin user must be created as a first step).
-* Grafana linked to the Influxdb container.
+* Grafana and vsphere-influxdb-json linked to the Influxdb container.
+* vsphere-influxdb-json sending data to Influxdb.
 * Persistent data stored as a volume.
 This can be modified with a volume driver to be a network share or whatever..

 A configuration script is provided for use post deploy which will create: